EliahKagan/works/resources/sh-resources.md

 it is a useful and important tool for scripters of all skill levels.
 Any shell script worth writing in the first place is probably worth checking with ShellCheck.
-Shell scripting languages are interpreted, so without static analysis you don't even have the benefit of seeing if your code will compile.
+Shell scripting languages are interpreted, so without static analysis you don&lsquo;t even have the benefit of seeing if your code will compile.

 - https://www.shellcheck.net/